Position

 • Cons:

-• Emotional strain from working with patients in distress.
+• Emotional challenges of working with sick patients

 What is the job outlook for a Restorative Aide?